Ouranosinc/raven/docs/source/dev_guide.rst

     # Can also override all three WPS_URL, FINCH_WPS_URL and FLYINGPIGEON_WPS_URL here as well,
     # just like 'make test-notebooks' to be able to pick and choose any servers anywhere we want.

-    # By overriding these variables at the 'make notebook' step we will not need to
+    # By overriding these variables at the 'make notebook' step, we will not need to
-    # override them one by one in each notebook because each notebook also look
+    # override them one by one in each notebook as each notebook will also look
     # for those variables as environment variables.